karanheart96/Ledplugin/README.md

 Call the required methods from the brain class to control LED characteristics.

 LedPlugin.hh is provided to change the signature if user preferred.

+FlashLightPlugin.hh is provided to support more functionalities and also to handle multiple LED's synchronously.